Ericsson flags risk of losing 5G market share in China - News Break

 Ericsson flags risk of losing 5G market share in China

-Ericsson (ERICb.ST) said on Monday it might get lower share in China's 5G roll-out than its share of the current telecom infrastructure market there, partly due to a spat over exclusion of Chinese vendors from Sweden's roll-out of ultra-fast networks.
+STOCKHOLM (Reuters) - Ericsson said on Monday it might get lower share in China’s 5G roll-out than its share of the current telecom infrastructure market there, partly due to a spat over exclusion of Chinese vendors from Sweden’s roll-out of ultra-fast networks.

 The warning was included in an updated prospectus for investors related to Ericsson’s issue of a 500 million euro ($610 million) unsecured 8-year bond.